mimecorg/webissues-guide/docs/working-with-issues.md

 * The navigation bar contains the **Tools** menu, the user menu and access to some other frequently used actions, like adding a new issue or navigating to an issue, comment or attachment with a specific ID.

 * The toolbar allows to select the type of issues to work with.
 You can filter the list of issues in various ways by selecting one of the pre-defined views, selecting a project and folder, and searching for a part of the name or any other attribute.
-If you switch between issue types, the last selected view is automatically remembered.

 * The biggest part of the UI is the list of issues.
 You can display the details of an issue by clicking on it.
-You can change the sort order by clicking on a column header - the default sort order and the columns which are visible depend on the selected view.
-If there are more than 50 issues, you can navigate between pages using the buttons below the list.
+To change the sort order, clicking on a column header.
+Use the buttons below the list to navigate between pages.

+## Filtering Issues

+Use the **Select Type** drop-down menu in the toolbar to select the type of issues to view.
+You can only displays issues of one type at a time.

+The default view called **All Issues** displays all existing issues of a particular type.
+A system administrator can define additional public views for each type, and users can create their own personal views.
+See [Managing Views](./customization.md#managing-views) for more information.

+Each view has a different set of columns, default sort order and optional filters.
+If you switch between issue types, the last selected view is automatically remembered.

+By default issues from all projects and folders are displayed.
+Their location is displayed in the **Location** column in the list.
+You can use the drop-down menu in the toolbar to display only issues that belong to a selected project.
+If the project contains multiple folders of the same type, you can also use the drop-down menu to quickly switch between folders.

+The toolbar also contains a search bar.
+By default you can search for issues containing the given text in their name, but you can use the dropdown menu to the left of the search bar to select a different column, including any custom attribute.
+When searching for a number or date, you must enter an exact value.
+When searching for text, the "contains" operator is used to perform search.

 ## Creating and Editing Issues

-In order to add a new issue, select the type of the issue from the blue drop-down list in the toolbar and click the green **Add** button in the navigation bar.
+In order to add a new issue, select the type of the issue from the drop-down list in the toolbar and click the **Add** button in the navigation bar.

 Enter the name of the issue and select the project and folder in which the issue will be created.
 You must be a member of a project, unless you are a system administrator, and it must contain at least one folder of the appropriate type; see [Managing Projects and Folders](./system-administration.md#managing-projects-and-folders) for more information.